Christians

 My testimony - Stephan Amaranath

-Redeemer Church London member Stephan Amaranath shares his testimony, revealing how being assaulted nearly a decade ago left him questioning God - before the Lord provided him with the answer he needed.
+Redeemer Church London member STEPHAN AMARANATH shares his testimony, revealing how being assaulted nearly a decade ago left him questioning God - before the Lord provided him with the answer he needed.

 Back in 2016, I was assaulted one Sunday evening, and found myself questioning why God had allowed it to happen.
 Following the incident, I started to question God: Where was he?
 Why would he let this happen to me?
 I thought he loved me?
 I felt very alone and needed answers.
 Why hadn't God rescued me?